Petrels of The Petrel Station

 Scientific name: Pterodroma longirostris

-One of the most exciting examples of what can turn up on The Petrel Station seabird tours is Stejneger’s Petrel, which we recorded as only the second live record for New Zealand.
+An exciting example of what can turn up on The Petrel Station seabird tours is the Stejneger’s Petrel, when we recorded the second live record for New Zealand.

-This small gadfly petrel has a darker cap, a neat white notch behind the eye, and a paler underwing bar that gives it a very different feel from the other Cookilaria-types when seen well.
-It breeds only on islands off Chile and migrates north in the eastern Pacific, so its appearance offshore from Tutukaka was a remarkable surprise.
+This small gadfly petrel has a darker cap, a neat white notch behind the eye, and a paler underwing bar that gives it a very different look from the other Cookilaria-types.
+It breeds only on an island off Chile and migrates north in the eastern Pacific, so its appearance offshore from Tutukaka was a remarkable surprise.

 Black Petrel